 Daniel Sweeney is a PhD candidate who is in charge of the spring malting barley breeding program.
 Together we have designed a high intensity breeding program using the latest technologies to generate high quality breeding lines that are candidates for variety release in the shortest possible time.
-All of my grad students receive training in plant breeding methods and evaluation of FHB in our misted, inoculated nursery.
+We anticipate the release of a Cornell spring malting barley in 2020.
+Karl Kunze is in charge of my winter malting barley and organic naked barley breeding programs All of my grad students receive training in plant breeding methods and evaluation of FHB in our misted, inoculated nursery.
+Also, our undergraduate summer field assistants receive training and background information on both winter and spring FHB nurseries.